 The time how now come for me to discuss the part of my trip I most looked forward to: eating Italian food in Boston.

 I heard from numerous sources that you cannot go wrong with choosing an Italian restaurant in the North End.
-That certainly left many options if the ones my aunt who used to live in Boston.
+That certainly left many options of the ones my aunt who used to live in Boston.
 Of the ones she recommended, I was most intrigued by Florentine Cafe.

-The first things that came to mind when I saw this restaurant were quaint, sophisticated, and intimate.
+The first words that came to mind when I saw this restaurant were: quaint, sophisticated, and intimate.
 The restaurant sits in an old-looking building that is reminiscent of another time and place.
 I don’t feel like I am in the United States in 2019 but maybe even a small town in Italy.
 This experience validated my decision to come to Boston.
 I had such a strong initial desire to go to Italy, and this feels like a great compromise.
 I get to live in a beautiful city best suited from my studies.
 Italy has been here for a very, very long time, and it will still be there after I am done with school.

 I loved walking through the North End.
 I found so many shops I need to visit when I move.
 I had to limit my impulse shopping because I had to fly home.
 One of my favorite finds was an Italian bookstore and little museum.
 Chris and I found so many cookbooks that we want to buy.